What is Tellus?

-There are two airborne geophysical survey areas planned for 2016.
-The first survey will cover a small region in eastern Co.
-Waterford, southern Co.
-Kilkenny and neighbouring parts of Tipperary and Wexford.
-This is set to commence mid-April and is set to continue for 3 weeks, weather permitting.
+There are two airborne geophysical survey areas planned for 2017.
+The first survey will cover Co.
+Mayo (see survey area in the map below).
+This survey is set to commence early March and is set to continue for approximately 7 months, weather permitting.

-The second survey will cover an extensive region including Co.
-Galway, southern Co.
-Mayo and neighbouring parts of Roscommon, Offaly, Clare and Tipperary.
-This survey is set to commence mid-May and continue for approximately 7 months, weather permitting.
+The second survey will cover Co.
+Donegal (see survey area in the map below).
+This survey is also set to commence early March and continue for approximately 7 months, weather permitting.

 Why do we need to do this survey?